CreatechStudio/TurnRight/README.md

          See `demo-immediately.html` or visit [online demo page](https://www.atatc.net/turnright/demo-immediately.html) for the actual effect.

-         To redirect immediately, having loaded the page, specify the property `wait` as `false`.
+         To redirect immediately, having loaded the page, specify property `wait` as `false`.

          ```html
          <turn-right url="(e.g) https://www.atatc.net" wait=false></turn-right>
          ```

-         The property `wait` can be either boolean or boolean-string.
+         Property `wait` can be either boolean or boolean-string.
 It's set as `true` defaultly.

          ***However, in this case, only the first `<turn-right>` in the entire page will be triggered.***